One Willow Green 1957 Ford Thunderbird

 resist the chance to take the picture.

 By The Way, a similar photo of mine was printed in the 2002 Thunderbird Calendar by BrownTrout, month of May, taken at the same location.
-Yes, it's part of my memorabilia collection. |
+Yes, it's part of my memorabilia collection.
+In 1993, we moved to Texas where the car now resides. |

 |